redvox/Nestor/README.md

 ```

 ## [optional] Setting correct timezone
-If you clean-install your raspberry it usually has
+If you clean-install your raspberry it usually has utc as standard timezone.

 ```bash
 sudo raspi-config